kahlertfr/depth-aware-motion-deblurring/README.md

 bin/two-phase-kernel../images/mouse-left.jpg
 ```

-Work-around: use the sample top-level kernels - place them in the folder where you starts the algorithm (they will be loaded automatically).
+**Work-around**: use the sample top-level kernels - place them in the folder where you starts the algorithm (they will be loaded automatically).

 ## Literature on Motion Deblurring